MegaManSec/GixyNG/docs/en/configuration.md

 gixy --config ./gixy.conf
 ```

-## Plugin-specific flags
+## Plugin-specific configuration

 Most `gixy` settings are global and work well as shared defaults in a config file.
-Some plugins also expose their own flags (and those can be set via CLI or via the config file), but the details are specific to each check.
+Some plugins also expose their own flags/configurations (and those can be set via CLI or via the config file), but the details are specific to each check.

 If you need to tune a specific plugin, start with its documentation: